 Steven Wetter uses his knowledge from over 20 years of experience as a criminal defense lawyer and former prosecutor to fight charges of:

 - Shoplifting or employee theft

 - Theft by check, theft by deception or theft of services

 - Auto theft or unauthorized use (joy riding)

 - Burglary of a conveyance (breaking into a car)

 - Burglary of a home or business

 - Robbery or armed robbery

-Theft is typically a misdemeanor, but it can be charged as a felony if the value of stolen goods or services exceeds $300.
+Theft is typically a misdemeanor in Florida, but it can be charged as a felony if the value of stolen goods or services exceeds $300.
 Burglary is often charged as a felony, especially if there was forcible entry or there were people inside the structure at the time.
-Any robbery is usually a felony, but using a weapon or bringing a gun to the scene of the crime can escalate the presumptive prison sentence to 10 years or more.
+Any robbery is usually a felony, but using a weapon or bringing a gun to the scene of the crime can escalate the presumptive prison sentence to over 20 years or more.